What Is Your Greatest Weakness in a Job Interview

 Map 4-6 weeks of focused preparation before interviews:

-- Week 2: Build evidence—list measurable progress and gather any supporting documents or metrics.
-Enroll in any short course if needed.
+Week 2: Build evidence—list measurable progress and gather any supporting documents or metrics.
+Enrol in any short course if needed.

-- Week 3: Practice with peers or a coach, record answers, and iterate.
+Week 3: Practise with peers or a coach, record answers, and iterate.

-- Week 4: Simulate interviews with different cultural styles, refine follow-up responses, and finalize your one-line hook.
+Week 4: Simulate interviews with different cultural styles, refine follow-up responses and finalise your one-line hook.

-This timeline keeps work measurable and your answer authentic.
+This timeline keeps your work measurable and your answer authentic.

 Use performance reviews and peer feedback to identify credible weaknesses.
-Microlearning platforms and short, targeted courses are effective for skill acquisition.
-Practice in low-stakes environments like internal meetings, local speaking groups, or industry forums to build confidence.
-And keep a running “progress file” with metrics and short examples you can cite in interviews.
+Micro-learning platforms and short, targeted courses are effective for skill acquisition.
+Practise in low-stakes environments like internal meetings, local speaking groups or industry forums to build confidence.
+Keep a running “progress file” with metrics and short examples you can cite in interviews.

 Putting It All Together: A Full Example Answer Template (One Short Paragraph)